Things to do on a summertime visit to the village of Kagawong on Manitoulin Island, Ontario, Canada.

 All the products are delicious and made with the finest and freshest ingredients but we recommend the Peanut Smoothie Bar, the Mint Meltaway, and the Chocolate-Dipped Oreos.
 If you’re looking for a unique souvenir then you can’t go wrong with the custom-made chocolate shaped like Manitoulin Island available in milk or dark chocolate.

-If you would rather cool off with an ice cream cone then head to Bridal Veil Variety across the street from the falls for a refreshing scoop or two.
+If you would rather cool off with an ice cream cone then head across the street from the falls for a refreshing scoop or two at the Buttercup Creamery which serves ice cream, yoghurt, cookies, cupcakes and much more.

 Another worthwhile stop is The Old Mill Heritage Centre, located in downtown Kagawong along the waterfront.
 The centre used to be a pulp mill providing paper for Sears Roebuck catalogues in Michigan and now is home to an art gallery, the municipal office and the Old Mill Heritage Centre Museum.

-During the summer months, visitors and locals can shop for fresh fruits and vegetables, baked goods, crafts and more at the Kagawong Farmer’s Market open on Wednesdays 10 am – 3 pm.
+During the summer months, visitors and locals can shop for fresh fruits and vegetables, baked goods, crafts and more at the Kagawong Farmer’s Market open on Wednesdays 10 am – 3 pm in July and August.

-One of our favourite places to eat on the island is Main Street Cafe, located in an old school house on the hill, as you’re coming into Kagawong.
-The cozy cafe has a fun music theme with interesting memorabilia that the owner has collected hanging on the walls.
-The cafe offers a menu of breakfast sandwiches available until 11 am and delicious lunchtime paninis and other sandwiches.
+One of our favourite places to eat on the island is Main Street Express, a drive-through restaurant located in an old school house on the hill, as you’re coming into Kagawong.
+The cafe offers a menu of delicious lunchtime paninis and other sandwiches and savoury items as well as delicious baked goods.

-Looking for a hotel on Manitoulin Island?
+Looking for a hotel elsewhere on Manitoulin Island?
 Check rates and reviews on TripAdvisor.

 You Might Also Like